 He’s way off…

-Like thousands of other industrial operators, Steve can’t make real-time adjustments to his plant’s processes when his data is locked in legacy and manual systems.
-He would benefit from a centralized platform that can offer him real-time updates on his plant’s processes and assets, as well as automated recommendations and solutions on how to fix problems when they arise.
+Like thousands of other industrial operators, Steve can’t make adjustments to his plant’s processes when his data is locked in legacy and manual systems.
+He would benefit from a centralized platform that can offer him updates on his plant’s processes and assets, as well as automated recommendations and solutions on how to fix problems when they arise.

 After that nightmare of a day, Steve has to spend the next morning looking for ways to deal with equipment downtime and the issues that spreadsheets and other legacy methods have been causing him.

-By installing advanced automated sensors powered by an AI system, Steve and his team can monitor critical assets and conditions around the clock in a clear and simple readout that is always up to date.
+Increasing their industrial intelligence By installing advanced automated sensors powered by an AI system, Steve and his team can monitor critical assets and conditions around the clock in a clear and simple readout that is always up to date.
 And when emergencies arise, the right AI system can automatically make adjustments and recommendations before a time-wasting issue halts production.

 Does any of Steve’s day sound familiar to you or your team?
 Unplanned downtime can cost manufacturers an estimated $50 billion annually.
 It may be time to reevaluate your relationship with your data.